threepointone/partyserver/README.md

 These methods can be optionally `async`:

-- `onStart()` - Called when the server starts for the first time or after waking up from hibernation
+- `onStart()`: Called when the server starts for the first time or after waking up from hibernation.
+You can use this to load data from storage and perform other initialization, such as retrieving data or configuration from other services or databases.

-- `onConnect(connection, connContext)` - Called when a new connection is established
+- `onConnect(connection, context)` - Called when a new websocket connection is established.
+You can use this to set up any connection-specific state or perform other initialization.
+Receives a reference to the connecting `Connection`, and a `ConnectionContext` that provides information about the initial connection request.

-- `onMessage(connection, message)` - Called when a message is received from a connection
+- `onMessage(connection, message)` - Called when a message is received on a connection.

-- `onClose(connection, code, reason, wasClean)` - Called when a connection is closed
+- `onClose(connection, code, reason, wasClean)` - Called when a connection is closed by a client.
+By the time `onClose` is called, the connection is already closed and can no longer receive messages.

-- `onError(error)` - Called when an error occurs on a connection
+- `onError(error)` - Called when an error occurs on a connection.

-- `onRequest(request): Response` - Called when a request is received from the fetch handler
+- `onRequest(request): Response` - Called when a request is made to the server.
+This is useful for handling HTTP requests in addition to WebSocket connections.

-- `getConnectionTags(connection, connContext): string[]` - Assign tags to a connection
+- `getConnectionTags(connection, context): string[]` - You can set additional metadata on connections by returning them from `getConnectionTags()`, and then filter connections based on the tag with `this.getConnections`.

 ### Additional Methods

-- `broadcast(message, exclude = [])` - Send a message to all connections, optionally excluding some
+- `broadcast(message, exclude = [])` - Send a message to all connections, optionally excluding connection ids listed in the second array parameter.

-- `getConnections(tags = [])` - Get all connections, optionally filtered by tags
+- `getConnections(tags = [])` - Get all currently connected WebSocket connections, optionally filtered by tags set by `getConnectionTags()`.
+Returns an iterable list of `Connection`.

-- `getConnection(id)` - Get a connection by its ID
+- `getConnection(id)` - Get a connection by its ID.

 ## Properties

-- `.name` - (readonly) this is automatically set to the server's name, determined by `getServerByName()` or `routePartykitRequest()`.
+- `.name` - (readonly) this is automatically set to the server's "name", determined by `getServerByName()` or `routePartykitRequest()`.

 - `.ctx` - the context object for the Durable Object, containing references to [`storage`](https://developers.cloudflare.com/durable-objects/api/transactional-storage-api/)

-- `.env` - the environment object for the Durable Object, usually defined by bindings and other configuration in your `wrangler.toml` configuration file.
+- `.env` - the environment object for the Durable Object, defined by bindings and other configuration in your `wrangler.toml` configuration file.

 ### Durable Object methods